-- Often with complex referencing (footnotes, endnotes, cross-references, citations, bibliographies, keyword and name indexes, list of illustrations, glossaries, table of contents).
+- Often with complex referencing (table of contents, footnotes, endnotes, cross-references, citations, bibliographies, keyword and name indexes, list of illustrations, glossaries).

 **Going electronic: Advantages and issues**

-As in the whole book world, there are intense discussions about changing the forms of research publications in both sciences and humanities.
-The idea is to transition from the classical textbook model to new forms of publication that allow more complex forms of visualization, inclusion of real time data, and computation.
-However, if one wants to publish in standard ebook formats and target a broad range of electronic reading platforms and devices, the visual and multimedia possibilities of current ebook technology are as a matter of fact limited – mostly because of the size the ebook will get, making it too heavy for download.
+Discussions on digital opportunities for research publications in both sciences and humanities mostly revolve around the transition from the classical textbook model to new forms of publication that allow more complex forms of visualization, inclusion of real time data, and computation.
+However, if one wants to publish in standard ebook formats and target a broad range of electronic reading platforms and devices, the visual and multimedia possibilities of current ebook technology are as a matter of fact limited – mostly because of the size the file will get, making it too heavy for download.
 The alternative, to develop research publications as visual apps, will in most cases not be a viable solution because apps have short lifespans of technical compatibility while research publishing is long-term (and long-tail) publishing almost by definition.

 The advantages of going electronic with publications presenting research are first of all obvious for users: firstly, an ebook allows for copying (and pasting) text in an easy and natural way which has been long desired by researchers, students, and readers alike.
-Secondly, an obvious but crucial advantage is the possibility of searching within a text.
-Thirdly, a possible advantage is the possibility of embedding the **datasets** employed in the publication itself.
+Secondly, there is the possibility of searching within a text.
+Thirdly, an advantage could lie in the possibility of embedding the **datasets** employed in the research within the publication itself.
+In this way, readers can dive directly into the research material allowing them to follow the arguments and to engage with the subject in a radical way.
 For publishers a huge advantage has to do with the wider reach and availability of the content.
-Making the text available digitally will increase its spreading, not in the least regarding international outreach, as the ebook offers no limitations on availability.
+Making the text available digitally will increase its spreading, not in the least regarding international outreach, as the ebook offers no limitations on shipment and storage.
 Open access publishing further changes the question of availability dramatically.

 Issues which specifically relate to digital research publications lie in referencing.
 With fixed page numbers no longer there, there is no standard way to specify the location of the reference.
+This is a reason why scientific ebooks are still often issued as PDFs.
 Worth extra thoughts are setting the parameters for the use of and interaction between text and images within a publication.

 Going electronic also opens up new possibilities for creating content.
-Due to the high level of standardized structure, a 'modularization' becomes possible, thereby allowing to go beyond the traditional way of essay writing.
+Due to the high level of standardized structure, a 'modularization' becomes possible, thereby allowing new ways of reading and writing.
 In particular when authors refer to each other, they often share data, quotations, tables, figures, et cetera.
-Multiple use and reuse of 'modules' will enormously enhance the communication within a community.
-However, this remains a future dream for now as comments and annotations don't stick with (a specific place in) the book like in physical books, which makes sharing difficult.[^Kircz](http://elpub.scix.net/cgi-bin/works/Show?234_elpub2008)
+Multiple use and reuse of 'modules' can enhance communication within a community.
+However, this remains a future dream for now as comments and annotations don't stick with (a specific place in) the book like in physical books, which makes sharing difficult.[^Kircz](http://elpub.scix.net/cgi-bin/works/Show?234_elpub2008) Another option that comes with modularization is that users or readers of a text can extract the modules they need.
+For example, when we consider an anthology of essays, this could make it possible to make a ‘personal ebook’ consisting of all bibliographical references named in the separate texts.

 ###2) Art/design catalogue